golemfactory/golem-architecture/arch-snapshot/arch.md

 technology, Golem Factory has no control over these transactions.

-The ExeUnit is directly controlled by the Requestor Agent, with no intervention from the Provider.
+The ExeUnit is directly controlled by the Requestor Agent, with no intervention from the Provider Agent.
 Communication happens solely between the Yagna daemon and the ExeUnit process.
-The Provider's responsibility is limited to calculating the cost of resource usage based on the pricing model defined in the Agreement and informing the Requestor accordingly.
+The Provider Agent's responsibility is limited to calculating the cost of resource usage based on the pricing model defined in the Agreement and informing the Requestor Agent accordingly.
-The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor via Debit Notes.
-The Provider Agent must also monitor the acceptance of these Debit Notes, as it signifies the Requestor's commitment to pay the specified amount.
+The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor Agent via Debit Notes.
+The Provider Agent must also monitor the acceptance of these Debit Notes, as it signifies the Requestor Agent's commitment to pay the specified amount.

-Debit Notes are formal documents used to notify the Requestor of the costs incurred.
+Debit Notes are formal documents used to notify the Requestor Agent of the costs incurred.
 Each note details the amount owed for a specific activity up to the time the note is issued.
 As each subsequent Debit Note reflects the updated costs, it effectively supersedes the previous one.